 To apply for recognition, you first need to apply for your Medicare provider number.

-Once you have your provider number, complete the application for recognition form.
+Once you have your provider number, complete one of the following forms.

 Overseas trained doctors and foreign graduates

-If you’re an overseas trained doctor (OTD) or foreign graduate of an accredited medical school (FGAMS) practising as a GP, you’ll also need to apply for a section 19AB exemption.
-You won’t be able to claim for all Medicare items.
+If you’re an overseas trained doctor (OTD) or foreign graduate of an accredited medical school (FGAMS) practising as a GP, you’ll also need to apply for a section 19AB exemption before you can claim Medicare benefits.